Gabatrix: The Shira Maneuver

 “I would be more concerned about the sensor array system,” Shira replied to her.

-“Yes ... again, thank you for your help with last night.
-Lozano was pissed off enough as it was with the delay in the shipping.”
+“Yes ... again, thank you for your help last night.
+Lozano was pissed off enough as it was with the shipping delay.”

 Shira gave a brief nod to her.
-The captain’s attention went towards the chief engineer that was busy talking with Manthan and Obasi.
-She started to head toward them.
+The captain’s attention went towards the chief engineer, who was busy talking with Manthan and Obasi.
+Lifen started to head toward them.
 Shira’s attention was briefly attuned to the discussion that was at hand.
-She turned and began to walk back the gathering group.
+She turned and began to walk back to the gathering group.
 Her shark-like tail swung briefly in the air as she kept her hands behind her back.
-She debated about lighting a cigarette but kept it confined for now.
+She debated about lighting a cigarette, but kept it confined for now.

 “Manthan, I remember you telling me about it,” Lifen commented.
 “Chief, any status on the shipment of parts yet?”